ashishdoneriya/csetutorials.com/posts/rate-limiter-design-techniques.md

 In previous approach ( Approach 1), in sorted sets we were storing key and value both as timestamp, but in this approach the key will be floor of timestamp and value will be the count (requests processed in that minute).

 1. Add a TTL (expiry time) to the set to autoclean memory.
-2. Execute the steps 3 and 4 atomically.
+2. Execute steps 3, 4 and 5 atomically.
-3. Fetch the sorted set related to user.
+3. Remove all keys (timestamps) which are older than 1 hour from the sorted set in redis.
-4. Increment the value of floor(timestamp) in sorted set (Redis will autocreate the key)
+4. Increment the value of floor(timestamp) in sorted set (Redis will autocreate the key).
-5. In the sorted set that we received, first remove all keys (timestamps) which are older than 1 hour from both redis and the fetched set.
+5. Fetch the sorted set.
 6. Now sum up all the values (counters) in the set.
-During sum check if the counter value is more than the max limit per hour (500 in this case), if yes then add 500 instead of that number.
+During sum check if the counter value is more than the max limit per hour (500 in this case), if yes then decrease the current timestamp value counter by 1 and rewrite the counter value in redis.
-7. Check if the total sum of counters is less than 500, if yes then allow the request to proceed further otherwise drop the request.
+7. Iif the total sum of counters is less than 500, then allow the request to proceed further otherwise drop the request.

 ### Problem 2 : Max 10 requests per minute and there should be a gap of 2 second between each request.